 Most of the TIFF, Exif, and GPS tags that are mapped to XMP are considered read-only in the XMP.
 Edits to the XMP value should not be allowed, modified XMP values should not be written back to the native tags.
-The only writeback tags are:
+The only writeback tags are shown in Table 40: